 General membership is made up of all persons employed by a member legislature of the National Conference of State Legislatures or legislative agency in the capacity of public information; communications; media relations; television; radio and broadcast media; civic and public education; public affairs; constituent relations; capitol tour and public use functions; or other such areas related to legislative communications.
 Members are allowed to vote via email and in person.

-For more information, contact NCSL staff liaisons Jon Kuhl or Jane Carroll Andrade.
+For more information, contact NCSL staff liaison Jane Carroll Andrade.